PMET-public/mdm/README.md

 Follow the instructions [here](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/dev_install.html#instgde-prereq-compose-clone-auth) with 1 clarification: place your `auth.json` file in your `~/.composer/` so the full, explicit path will be something like `/Users/yourusername/.composer/auth.json` on OSX or `/home/yourusername/.composer/auth.json` on Linux systems.

+Note for OSX users: You will not see the `.composer` dir in your user (Home) dir in `Finder` unless you press **⌘ (command) + shift + . (dot)**.
+Also be careful that the editor used to create your `auth.json` file does not insert special characters (e.g. curly quotes for double quotes).
+MDM will attempt to validate the format of `auth.json` and report if it detects such errors.

 ### "What's auth.json used for?"

 You may have downloaded or received a pre-bundled app with all the required modules, but if you need/want to run `composer update` to get future updates OR you want to create your own app, you will need an `auth.json` file.
 Also the GitHub token in the `auth.json` file is used to configure/download additional features of MDM (e.g. valid wildcard TLS certificates, web tunneling, etc.)